zsjohny/sentry-mysql/README.md

 * **dev** - current master on github (infrequent builds)
 * **latest** (the default one used earlier) - is now the same as **8.0**

-if you want to keep your builds same as before update your Dockerfiles and change
+If you want to keep your builds same as before update your Dockerfiles and change
 ```FROM sdocker pull zsjohny/sentry-mysql``` to ```FROM docker pull zsjohny/sentry-mysql:6.4```.